thradams/cake/ownership.md

 }
 ```

 In this example, `struct X` has a `const` member `name`, which is non-nullable.
 Under normal conditions, modifying a `const` member after initialization would be disallowed.
-However, the **mutable** qualifier temporarily relaxes this rule during the object’s creation process, allowing modifications even to `const` members, and allowing a non-nullable pointer to be null before the object’s initialization completes.
+However, the **mutable** qualifier temporarily relaxes this rule during the objectâ€™s creation process, allowing modifications even to `const` members, and allowing a non-nullable pointer to be null before the objectâ€™s initialization completes.

 ### Transitional State:
-During the object creation (or destruction), the instance is considered to be in a transitional state, where the usual constraints—such as non-nullable pointers and immutability—are lifted.
+During the object creation (or destruction), the instance is considered to be in a transitional state, where the usual constraintsâ€”such as non-nullable pointers and immutabilityâ€”are lifted.
 For example, in the `makeX` function, `p->name` can be set to `temp`, even though `name` is `const`.
 This allows flexibility during initialization, after which the object is returned to its normal state with the contract fully enforced.

 ### Effect on the Final Object:
 Once the transitional phase is over and the object is returned, the contract that governs the object (such as immutability of `name` and non-nullability of pointers) is fully reinstated.
-The **mutable** qualifier only applies within the scope of the constructor or destructor, ensuring that once the object is fully constructed, its state is valid and consistent with the type system’s rules.
+The **mutable** qualifier only applies within the scope of the constructor or destructor, ensuring that once the object is fully constructed, its state is valid and consistent with the type systemâ€™s rules.

 This approach allows for more flexibility during object creation while maintaining strong contracts once the object is finalized, enhancing both safety and expressiveness in the code.